second-state/linear-timelock-user-interface/README.md

 ```

 Now, any visitors to your site (regardless if they visit `http` or `https` on the base domain via port 80), will receive the contents of the `/var/www/html/testnet.faucet.parastate.io/public_html/index.html` file; we created eariler.
 This is awesome because you can give them a hyperlink to the actual faucet on port 8001 and in addition some details about your blockchain, community, social media and so forth.

+# Telegram

+To allow all messages through you must ask the following command of the BotFather and then select `Disable`

+`/setprivacy`